 If you are using a 64-bit system, use sigcheck64, else sigcheck.

 When you run this command, the tool downloads a list of Trusted Certificates from Microsoft.
-It then compares your Certificates with this list and then lists those that are not present in the Trusted Certificates list.
+It then compares your Certificates with this list and then lists those not present in the Trusted Certificates list.

 If you do find any certificates, you may want to investigate further.
 If you feel they are dangerous, you may want to remove them.
 This post will show you how to manage Root Certificates.
 The Certificate Manager or certmgr.msc in Windows lets you see details about your certificates, export, import, modify, delete or request new certificates.
-You may also check details about the program which has installed it, and if you can do without the program, you could also consider uninstalling that software.
+You may also check information on the program which has installed it, and if you can do without the program, you could also consider uninstalling that software.

 Use SigCheck to scan folder for unsigned files with VirusTotal